george-cpp/DSP/README.md

-A collection of Digital signal processing routins or functions written in c/c++ and/or matlab.
+A collection of Digital signal processing routines/functions written in c/c++ and/or matlab.

 The goal behind this repository is to have the code as modular as possible.